 ICIT provides an expedited process for disabling access for employees in situations that require an immediate suspension of access to electronic systems.
 To initiate this process, contact the TSC Helpdesk at 472-4357 or firstname.lastname@example.org.

 In order to facilitate an appropriate transition of business records during a staff member's departure, ICIT can make a copy of a departing employee's email and network file storage available to the employee's supervisor.
-This is done only upon request, and must be requested within 7 days of the employee's end date and requires approval of Provost (or designee) in the case of faculty or Vice Chancellor of Administrative Affairs (or designee) in the case of all other staff.
+This is done only upon request, and must be requested within seven days of the employee's end date and requires approval of the Provost (or designee) in the case of faculty, or Vice Chancellor of Administrative Affairs (or designee) in the case of all other staff.